dellytools/delly/README.md

 FAQ
 ---
 * What is the smallest SV size Delly can call?
 This depends on the sharpness of the insert size distribution.
 For an insert size of 200-300bp with a 20-30bp standard deviation, Delly starts to call reliable SVs >=300bp.
-Delly2 also supports calling of small InDels using soft-clipped reads only.
+Delly also supports calling of small InDels using soft-clipped reads only.
 In this mode the smallest SV size called is 15bp.

 * Can Delly be used on a non-diploid genome?
 Yes and no. The SV site discovery works for any ploidy.
 However, Delly's genotyping model assumes hom. reference, het. and hom. alternative.